trp8625/microtrend-radar/README.md

 ## 4) Key Results (from the 400‑row demo run)

 **Latest day analyzed:** **2025‑08‑09**

+In short:

+Williamsburg:
+- Ballet flats are very popular; weekly mentions rose from 1 to 6 (+500% jump).
+- Neon green grew a bit (17 to 19, +11.8%)

+SoHo:
+- Ballet flats are also popular but more modestly; rose from 3 to 5 (+66.7%)
+- Neon green fell sharply (21 to 7, −66.7%)
+- Metallic items grew slightly (from 7 to 8, +14.3%)

+Prices are moving differently than volume:
+- Neon green shows positive price momentum: the 7-day median price is 23.5% higher than the prior week, suggesting buyers are willing to pay more.
+- Metallic and ballet flats show negative price momentum (−11.5% and −25.0% respectively), which means more listings or interest without higher prices (consistent with accessible, fast-moving trends)

+Weather had little impact on term frequency in this window:
+- Rain-day activity was roughly the same as average

 ### 4.1 Trend Velocity (d7 vs prev7) — top items
 - **Williamsburg · ballet flats** — d7 = 6, prev7 = 1 → **+500%**